Ezb2661/Canvas2dHackTemplate/README.md

-# CanvasHackTemplate
+#Canvas2dHackTemplate
-Template for a canvas game hack with GUI
+Template for a canvas2d game hack with GUI